Universal solvability of group equations: Introduction

-The crux of the matter is that when forming $\varepsilon(w)$ by deleting the constants from $G$, there may be a lot of cancellations, so that the structure of $w$ can be considerably more complicated.
-The combinatorial approach pursued, among others, by Howie and Gersten (\cites{MR919828, MR614523}), leads to positive results only under constraints on the {\it unreduced} words $w_1, \dots, w_k$.

-The first method that was able to sidestep this complication was the topological approach by Gerstenhaber-Rothaus, see \cite{MR0166296}.
-Later, in \cite{MR2460675} Pestov made the connection with Connes' Embedding Problem, bringing their result into the following form:
+The crux of the matter is that when forming $\varepsilon(w)$ by deleting the constants from $G$, there may be a lot of cancellation among the variables and their inverses, so that the structure of $w$ can be considerably more complicated.
+The combinatorial approach pursued, among others, by Howie and Gersten \cites{MR919828, MR614523}, leads to positive results only under constraints on the {\it unreduced} words obtained by deleting the constants.
+However, note that Klyachko's combinatorial methods in \cites{MR1218513,MR2251364} do allow for cancellation, but they assume that $G$ is torsion-free.
+An entirely different method that naturally sidesteps the complications of cancellation is the topological approach by Gerstenhaber and Rothaus \cite{MR0166296}, which assumes that $G$ embeds into a unitary group $\mathrm{U}(n)$.
+In \cite{MR2460675}, Pestov made the connection with Connes' Embedding Problem and brought their result into the following form:

-\begin{theorem}[Gerstenhaber-Rothaus \cite{MR0166296}, Pestov \cite{MR2460675}] Let $G$ be a Connes-embeddable group and let $w_1,\dots,w_k \in \mathbb F_n \ast G$.
-If the presentation complex of the presentation has trivial second homology, then the system of equations $w_1,\dots,w_n$ is solvable in a group $H$ containing $G$.
+\begin{theorem}[Gerstenhaber--Rothaus \cite{MR0166296}, Pestov \cite{MR2460675}] Let $G$ be a Connes-embeddable group and let $w_1,\dots,w_k \in \mathbb F_n \ast G$.
+If the presentation complex of the presentation has trivial second homology, then the system of equations $w_1,\dots,w_k$ is solvable in a group $H$ containing $G$.
 If $G$ is finite, then $H$ can be taken to be finite. \end{theorem}

-Here, a Connes-embeddable group is by definition a group which can be embedded into a certain metric ultra-product of unitary groups, see \cites{MR2460675, icm} for more background on this topic.
-This proves the original Kervaire-Laudenbach Conjecture for Connes-embeddable groups, a large class of groups which includes all sofic groups, and to which to date no counterexamples are known.
+Here, a Connes-embeddable group is by definition a group which can be embedded into a certain metric ultraproduct of unitary groups, see \cites{MR2460675, icm} for more background on this topic.
+This proves the original Kervaire--Laudenbach Conjecture for Connes-embeddable groups, a large class of groups which includes all sofic groups, and to which to date no counterexamples are known.
 In regard to the \autoref{conj:generalized-KLC}, however, \autoref{thm:gerstenhaber-rothaus} only applies to a limited class of equations.

-We will combine the topological approach with combinatorial and compactness arguments and show the following theorem, which is our main result.
+We will combine the topological approach with combinatorial methods and a compactness argument in order to show the following theorem, which is our main result.
+The wreath product construction, which plays a central role in our proof, was first applied by Levin \cite{MR142643} to specific equations with only a single variable.

 \begin{theorem}\MN{ } Let $G$ be a Connes-embeddable group and let $w_1,\dots,w_k \in \mathbb F_n \ast G$.
-If the presentation complex of the presentation admits a covering with trivial second homology, then the system $w_1,\dots,w_n$ is solvable in a group containing $G$. \end{theorem}
+If the presentation complex of the presentation admits a covering with trivial second homology, then the system of equations $w_1,\dots,w_k$ is solvable in a group containing $G$. \end{theorem}